d3crypt3d/ruby_design_patterns/README.md

 ---
 ### COMMAND
 **The Command Pattern** encapsulates a request as an object, thereby letting you parametrize other objects with different requests, queue or log requests, and support undoable operations.

+---
+### ADAPTER
+**The Adapter Pattern** converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.